prakashreddy5155/AllVueProjects/Basic vue using cdn url practice/Readme.md

 ### key modifiers
 #### key modifers are when .enter .enter.ctrl like that , we can listen for a specific click from the keyboard and based on that we can perform some operations, this is called as key modifiers.

+### v-model
+#### this is used for two way data binding, it means it modifies and shows the data in the dom instantly. v-model means when we update the data in the js then UI gets updated and when we update the data in the UI then js gets updated UI <----> JS but you must use ref or else it wont work.